 This course develops student problem solving skills, with emphasis placed upon the concept of developing a 3-D model or solid rendering of an object.
 Students focus on the application of visualization processes and tools provided by modern, state-of-the art computer hardware and software.
 This modern computer-based process complements the traditional hand drawing methods.
-The course will emphasize the design development process of a product and how a model of that product is produced, analyzed and evaluated, using a computer aided design system.
+The course will emphasize the design development process of a product and how a model of that product is produced, analyzed, and evaluated, using a computer aided design system.
 Various design applications will be explored with discussion of possible career opportunities.

 Principles of Engineering

 Course Code: 21018G1000 1 Credit

-Prerequisite: Required 70 average in Geometry orAlgebra I Course Fee: \$15
+Prerequisite: Required 70 average in Geometry or Algebra I Course Fee: \$15

-This introductory course is a broad-based survey course designed to help students understand thefield of engineering and engineering technology and its career possibilities.
+This introductory course is a broad-based survey course designed to help students understand the field of engineering and engineering technology and its career possibilities.
 Students will develop engineering problem solving skills that are involved in post-secondary education programs and engineering careers.
 They will explore various engineering systems and manufacturing processes.
 They will also learn how engineers address concerns about the social and political consequences of technological change.
 The main purpose of this course is to experience through theory and hands-on-problem solving activities what engineering is all about and to answer the questions, "Is a career in engineering or engineering technology for me?"

-Digital Electronics
+Civil Engineering and Architecture

-Course Code: 21023G1000 1 Credit
+Course Code: 21021G1000 1 Credit

-Prerequisite: Introduction to Engineering Design and Principles of Engineering Course Fee: \$15
+Prerequisite: Average of 75 or better in Intro. to Engineering Course Fee: \$15

+and Principles of Engineering